MichaelJacob914/WaveletPhaseHarmonics/README.md

 `n_side` - n_side of tensor_field.
 NOTE: Increasing n_side causes significant increase to time taken per calculation

-`device` - Specify 'cpu' to use JAX implementation of S2WAV on CPU, else default is without JAX
+`device` - Specify 'JAX' to use JAX implementation of S2WAV on CPU, any other value will default to without JAX

 ``` python